MXN

 Pension in Mexico

-Employees in Mexico are subject to eligibility requirements for the state’s old-age retirement pension.
+According to Mexico employment law, employees in Mexico are subject to eligibility requirements for the state’s old-age retirement pension.
 Qualifying conditions for the state’s old-age pension include being at least 65 years old and submitting at least 1,250 weeks of contributions to the IMSS.
 The legal monthly minimum for the old-age retirement pension is 3,123.18 pesos.

 Annual leave in Mexico